KrishnaMehta123/Suggestedits/docs/Promotions/promo-campaigns/create-promo-campaigns.md

       </td>

       <td>
-        Map CleverTap’s default user identity fields (User ID, Email address, Phone number) to your webhook payload keys.
-Each field supports the following modes: System key (CleverTap’s default field names) or Custom key (specify your own key names).
+        Map CleverTap's default user identity fields (User ID, Email address, Phone number) to your webhook payload keys.
+Each field supports the following modes: System key (CleverTap's default field names) or Custom key (specify your own key names).
       </td>

       <td>
-        Map CleverTap’s identity field to your external system’s customerId or use default mapping for email and phone.
+        Map CleverTap's identity field to your external system's customerId or use default mapping for email and phone.
       </td>

       <td>